lamhoNIH/assist/README.md

 Jupyter notebooks for ASSIST analysis modules are included to allow researchers to test out the analysis code using the Jupyter notebook interface.
 The `notebooks` folder contains requirements files capturing software dependencies for the three notebooks included.
 Corresponding requirement file is loaded into each notebook at the beginning.

 ### 2. How to launch containers for each analysis module
 Before analysis modules can be launched through standalone containers, the corresponding images need to be loaded.
-You can either use the included Makefile to generate the corresponding images or download the compressed image tarball from the `images/standalone` folder, unpack it to the `images/standalone` subfolder under this project and load them using:
+You can either use the included Makefile to generate the corresponding images, or download them from https://www.dropbox.com/sh/uajkuclelr409e3/AAC0hwI47Ssz8I_FeOH8Pplca/data?dl=0&subfolder_nav_tracking=1 in the `images/standalone` folder, unpack it to the `images/standalone` subfolder under this project, and load them using:
 ```
-docker load --input <path to the image tar file>
+make load-standalone-images
 ```
 The analysis modules are meant to be launched in sequence in the order listed in the above table and there are configuration files in the config folder specifying all input files needed to launch the module and where the module will be generating its output files and plots.
 Before choosing an analysis module to execute, make sure all the input data specified in the corresponding config file are available.